olafk/healthcheck/README.md

 * Commerce Healthcheck adapters
     * This adapts commerce's `CommerceHealthHttpStatus` to the Healthcheck interface
-* Demo Checklist adapters
+* Demo System relaxed security healthchecks
-    * This adapts [Olaf's demo-checklist](https://github.com/olafk/demo-checklist-web) to the Healthcheck interface
+    * This refactors [Olaf's demo-checklist](https://github.com/olafk/demo-checklist-web) to the Healthcheck interface, implementing relaxed security checks that are suitable for demo systems.
 * Breaking Changes implementations
-    * with some copies from Liferay's portal-impl code (VerifyProperties, which currently runs only during upgrades)
+    * with some copies from Liferay's portal-impl code (e.g. VerifyProperties, which currently runs only during upgrades)
 * Best Practice implementations
     * e.g. "Do not use default user accounts"
 * Operational implementations